jananisri0444/Expected-arrival-time-of-trains-SIH-/references/01_graph_neural_network_papers.md

    Referenced via: https://cse.iitkgp.ac.in/~abhijnan/papers/chowdhury_rail_network_delay_prediction.pdf
    Combines graph-community detection (identifying clusters of stations/sections that behave similarly) with interpretable decision-tree-style output — relevant if the project wants to cluster the network into sub-regions (e.g., by zone) before applying graph convolution, rather than treating the whole national network as one graph.

-## Network-Feature Studies Supporting the Graph Framing (even without full GNN architecture)
+## Network-Feature Studies Supporting the Graph Framing

 6. **"Predicting Delayed Trajectories Using Network Features: A Study on the Dutch Railway Network,"** arXiv:2507.11776, 2025. https://arxiv.org/abs/2507.11776 · https://arxiv.org/pdf/2507.11776